 We recommend gradually building up to the suggested dose of CDB according to your weight and desired level of effects and then keeping it consistent for a few weeks.
 During this time.
 You can monitor your symptoms and adjust the dose accordingly..

+Simple question: How often should you take CBD?
 Most people use CBD two or three times a day.
 It’s normal to take a dose in the morning, then one at lunch, and a third after dinner.
 Often people will skip the dose at lunch and just have CBD in the morning and the evening.
 The ideal number of doses for you will depend upon the condition you are trying to treat.
 For example, people living with arthritis often use CBD several times a day to provide all-day relief.
 If you are using CBD to help you sleep, you might want to take it only one time right before bed.

+It can vary from person to person to figure out how long does CBD take to work.
 The onset of effects from CBD products depends on the form of CBD you’re using.
 The fastest onset of effects comes from inhaled forms of CBD (such as vapes or CBD flowers).
 Inhalation of CBD will result in benefits within 5 minutes, with the maximum effects reached in under 20 minutes.
 For oral forms of CBD, the onset times can range from 30 to 60 minutes.
 This is because the active ingredients need to pass through the stomach and into the small intestine, where they can be absorbed.
 CBD is fat-soluble, which means there’s even an extra step.
 CBD is first absorbed into lymph fluid, which travels up near the heart where it finally enters the bloodstream.
 If you’re using CBD oil or CBD gum, you can also allow the CBD to absorb sublingually (under the tongue).
 This can shorten the time needed for CBD to take effect to around 5 or 10 minutes.
 To do this, hold the CBD oil or CBD gum under the tongue for several minutes.
 The active ingredients will enter the bloodstream directly through the small capillaries on the underside of the tongue.

+Just how long will CBD last in your body?
 The effects of a single dose of CBD usually last between 4 and 6 hours.
 As you take CBD regularly, the level of CBD in your bloodstream remains higher for more extended periods of time.
 After about two weeks of consistent CBD use, the effects of CBD will usually last about 12 hours for each dose.
 A single dose of CBD may remain detectable in your body for up to 2 weeks.

-No. CDB is non-lethal even in high doses.
+Can you overdose on CBD?
+Short answer, No. CDB is non-lethal even in high doses.
 However, too much CBD might increase your risk of side effects.
 You could feel dizzy or become lightheaded, which could increase your risk of an accidental injury.

+Can I overdose on CBD?
 The short answer is no. Even in high doses, CBD is non-lethal.
 However, taking too much CBD may increase the risk of side-effects.
 You may feel dizzy or lightheaded, which could increase your risk of accidental injury.

 Taking too much CBD might cause drowsiness.
 People often fall asleep earlier than usual and stay asleep for several hours when this happens.
 Some people even find that too much CBD will leave them feeling groggy the following morning.
 In very rare cases, taking too much CBD might drop your blood pressure, which could result in dizziness and Lightheadedness.
 Other people find they get nauseous when they take too much CBD.
 If you experience any of these symptoms, remain calm and wait out the effects.
 The next time, reduce the dose of CBD to avoid these adverse side effects from happening again.

+CBD is very safe.
 If you have underlying health conditions, you should speak with your doctor before trying CBD, especially if you’re using prescription medications.
 Although CBD has a high level of safety and rarely interferes with other medications, there are a few exceptions Where CBD might not be safe to use with other medications.
 These include:

 CBD rarely causes any problems.
 However, there are some side-effects you should be aware of.
 Side effects are more common with sensitive individuals or with higher doses.
 Side effects of CBD include

 CBD is not addictive and has a low likelihood of producing physical dependence.
 This is especially important when comparing CBD to prescription analgesics or anti-anxiety medications like benzodiazepine drugs or opioids.
 However, CBD can become habit-forming as people learn to rely on the supplement as a source of relief from their symptoms, which is different from physical addiction.
 In physical addiction, the body loses the ability to maintain homeostasis without the drug, which can cause severe withdrawal symptoms when the drug is no longer in the system.
 This does not happen with CBD.
-If you stop taking DBD, even after many years, the worst that happens is your symptoms may re-appear.
+If you stop taking CBD, even after many years, the worst that happens is your symptoms may re-appear.
 There are even studies that show CBD can be used to treat addiction to other substances.

 CBD will not make you high even in large doses because it is not psychoactive.
 Most CBD products have less than .3% Delta-9 THC, well below the psychoactive threshold.
 In some places where marijuana is legal, you should be careful not to buy psychoactive products by accident.
 Always look for the THC content listed on the bottle.
 Anything that is THC free, or less than 3% delta- 9 THC, can be taken without worrying about getting high.